Background dynamics and observational constraints of flat and non-flat $\Lambda(t)$CDM models from $H(z)$ and DESI DR2 BAO measurements: Background dynamics of the CDM model

-Positive values of the vacuum dynamics parameter $\alpha$, corresponding to a quintessence-like regime~\cite{Caldwell:2005tm,Peebles:2002gy}, lead to a decreasing vacuum energy density that transfers energy to the matter sector, resulting in effective matter creation and cosmic expansion faster than in the standard $\Lambda$CDM model.
-In contrast, negative values of $\alpha$, corresponding to a phantom-like regime~\cite{Caldwell1999,Elizalde2004}, produce an increasing vacuum energy density at the expense of matter, causing effective matter annihilation and slower cosmic expansion compared to the $\Lambda$CDM model.
-The limit $\alpha = 0$ recovers the standard $\Lambda$CDM scenario, in which the matter and vacuum components are conserved separately.
-By analyzing Eq.~(\ref{eq:E}), it follows that in the early universe ($a \to 0$), the term proportional to $a^{-3(1+\alpha)}$ dominates the energy density, leading to $\rho(a) \propto a^{-3}$.
-In this regime, the unified matter–DE component behaves as pressureless matter, effectively mimicking cold DM and allowing for the formation of standard cosmic structures.
-At intermediate epochs, the expansion history encoded in $E(a)$ is governed by the competition between the matter-like term $\Omega_{m0}a^{-3(1+\alpha)}$, dominant at early times, and the constant contribution $(1-\Omega_{m0})\equiv\Omega_{DE0}$, which gradually becomes important and drives the departure from matter domination, signaling the onset of late-time accelerated expansion.
-In the asymptotic future ($a\gg1$), the contribution of matter becomes negligible and Eq.~(\ref{eq:E}) approaches a constant value, implying vacuum domination and an asymptotically de Sitter–like expansion.
+By analysing Eq.~(\ref{eq:E}), it follows that in the early Universe ($a \to 0$), the term proportional to $a^{-3(1+\alpha)}$ dominates the energy density, leading to an effective dust-like behaviour $\rho(a) \propto a^{-3}$ in the early-time limit.
+In this regime, the unified matter–DE component behaves as pressureless dust, effectively mimicking cold DM and allowing for the formation of standard cosmic structures.
+At intermediate epochs, the expansion history encoded in $E(a)$ is governed by the competition between the matter-like term $\Omega_{m0}a^{-3(1+\alpha)}$, dominant at early times, and the constant contribution $(1-\Omega_{m0})\equiv\Omega_{DE0}$, which gradually becomes important and drives the departure from matter domination, signaling the onset of late-time accelerated phase.
+In the asymptotic future ($a\gg1$), the contribution of matter becomes negligible and Eq.~(\ref{eq:E}) approaches a constant value, implying vacuum domination and an asymptotically de Sitter expansion.
+A three-dimensional representation of the Hubble parameter $H(a)$ in the spatially flat $\Lambda(t)$CDM model as a function of $\alpha$ and the scale factor, $a$, is illustrated in Fig.~\ref{fig:f1}.